Joshua-A-McGinnis/Joshua-A-McGinnis/README.md

 I followed this up with a [2D lattice](https://onlinelibrary.wiley.com/doi/full/10.1111/sapm.12612) (the analysis was harder in the 2D case).

-Most recently, me and my PhD advisor were able to rigorously prove that FPUT lattices with random masses are approximated by a KdV equation, if the random masses have a certain property.
+Most recently, my PhD advisor and I were able to rigorously prove that FPUT lattices with certain random masses are approximated by a KdV equation.
 The [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4601737) is currently under review.

 ## Other Endeavors